How to Auto Start a Program on Raspberry Pi? (4 Ways)

 1 – Use Crontab

-Cron is a service automatically started at boot which allows the user to run scheduled tasks.
+Cron is used in autostart methods across many Linux distros.
 A crontab is a file that will allow us to list what we want to execute and when to start it, in a format understandable by the cron service.

 The crontab has many settings to start a script at a specific time or schedule (daily, weekly, 3 times a month, etc.).
 I wrote another post about scheduling tasks that you can check out to learn more.